lo0pin/lo0pin/README.md

 > but when there’s nothing left to take away.”*
 > — Antoine de Saint-Exupéry

-Clean code, like a well-trimmed sail, should do its job efficiently, quietly, and beautifully.
+I’m still learning what “elegance” in code really means — but I try to make each project a bit simpler, a bit clearer, and a bit more alive than the last.

 ---

 ### 📫 Get in Touch

 * 🌍 [GitHub Projects](https://github.com/)
-* 💬 Let’s talk about embedded systems, flight telemetry, or the perfect tack.
+* 💬 Always open to learning from others — especially about embedded systems, flight telemetry, or the art of clean code.
-* ☕ Always open to collaboration — especially if it involves sensors, sky, or sea.
+* ☕ Let’s build something small, thoughtful, and slightly over-engineered.

 ---